Sea of Faith: Beliefs

 The organisation has no official creed or statement of belief to which members are required to assent.
-Its stated aim is to "explore and promote religious faith as a human creation".
-In this it spans a broad spectrum of faith positions from uncompromising non-realism at one end to critical realism at the other.
+Its stated aim is to "explore and promote religious faith as a human creation," In this it spans a broad spectrum of faith positions from uncompromising non-realism at one end to critical realism at the other.
 Some members describe themselves as on the liberal or radical wing of conventional belief (see liberal Christianity) while others choose to call themselves religious or Christian humanists (see humanism).
 Some even refer to themselves as agnostic, atheist, or simply nontheist (see Christian atheism).

 Sea of Faith possesses no religious writings or ceremonies of its own; many members remain active in their own religion (mainly but not exclusively Christian) while others have no religious affiliation at all.

 Philosophy

 A number of commentators have identified Sea of Faith as closely associated with the non-realist approach to religion.
-This refers to the belief that God has no "real", objective, or empirical existence, independent of human language and culture; God is "real" in the sense that he is a potent symbol, metaphor or projection, but he has no objective existence outside and beyond the practice of religion.
+This refers to the belief that God has no "real," objective, or empirical existence, independent of human language and culture; God is "real" in the sense of being a potent symbol, metaphor or projection, but having no objective existence outside and beyond the practice of religion.
 Non-realism therefore entails a rejection of all supernaturalism, including concepts such as miracles, the afterlife, and the agency of spirits.

-Cupitt wrote, "God is the sum of our values, representing to us their ideal unity, their claims upon us and their creative power".
-Cupitt calls this "a voluntarist interpretation of faith: a fully demythologized version of Christianity".
-It entails the claim that even after we have given up the idea that religious beliefs can be grounded in anything beyond the human realm, religion can still be believed and practised in new ways.
+Cupitt wrote, "God is the sum of our values, representing to us their ideal unity, their claims upon us and their creative power," Cupitt calls this "a voluntarist interpretation of faith: a fully demythologized version of Christianity," It entails the claim that even after we have given up the idea that religious beliefs can be grounded in anything beyond the human realm, religion can still be believed and practised in new ways.